For Part II, click here.

 Fallout shelter, as distinct from blast shelter:

-Blasts could knock down buildings, but radiation could not.
+While blasts could knock down buildings, radiation could not.

-In contrast to the FCDA of the 1950s, the OCD regarded blast shelters as too costly and impractical for the general public.
-Hence, such installations were reserved only for the government and military.
+In contrast to the FCDA, the OCD regarded blast shelters as too costly and impractical for the general public.
+Hence, such installations were reserved for the government and military only.

 National Fallout Shelter Survey: